anhquan99/markdown/Technical/DevOps/Azure/Az 204/User authentication and authorization.md

 			- File shares.
 			- Queues.
 			- Tables.
+- Client application:
+	- Confidential client application: apps run on servers, such as web apps, web API apps.
+They are considered difficult to access, and for that reason can keep an application secret.
+Confidential clients can hold configuration-time secrets, these values are difficult for end users to extract.
+	- Public client application: apps run on devices, desktop computers or in a web browser.
+They are not trusted to safety keep application secrets, so they only access web APIs on behalf of the user.
+They also only support public client flows.
+Public clients can't hold configuration-time secrets, so they cannot have client secrets.
 # Microsoft Graph:
 - Is the gateway to data and intelligence in Microsoft 365.
 - Components facilitate the access and flow of data: